gregorydgraham/DBvolution7/README.md

 # DBvolution7
-Development to the DBvolution project and no further development is planned here.
+## Development has moved to the DBvolution project and no further work is planned here.
 If you require support please contact me directly.

 DBvolution7 is a java library that reduces SQL access to simple java calls optimized for Java7.